Steve Suhey: Personal life

 After playing two seasons in the NFL with the Pittsburgh Steelers, Suhey coached high school football before joining the L.G.
 Balfour Company.

 "First family of Nittany Lion football"

 Suhey married Virginia "Ginger" Higgins, a daughter of Bob Higgins, a former All-American at Penn State and Suhey's college coach.
-Three of their sons, Larry, Paul, and Matt, were lettermen at Penn State from 1975–1979.
+Three of their sons, Larry, Paul, and Matt, were lettermen at Penn State from 1975 to 1979.
 Matt would go on to play 10 seasons in the NFL with the Chicago Bears.
-One grandson, Kevin Suhey, was a quarterback and special teams player for the Nittany Lions from 2005–2007 and another grandson, Joe Suhey, was a running back for Penn State from 2007–2010.
+One grandson, Kevin Suhey, was a quarterback and special teams player for the Nittany Lions from 2005 to 2007 and another grandson, Joe Suhey, was a running back for Penn State from 2007 to 2010.
 The Higgins-Suhey family has been called the "first family of Nittany Lion football", with 90 years of involvement with the Penn State football program.